 Verifying a Domain

-After the creation, the user should verify the domain they just added.
-For this, they should copy the hash string provided in the last modal step and add on their domain's provider configuration in the TXT Records.
-After that adding and saving on their side, they should come back to the application and click the Verify Domain button.
-The application will show a modal with the same hash string that was provided when the domain was created, which is helpful in case the user somehow lost it.
-There are two options for the user: they can Cancel the verification request or Proceed with verification by clicking one of the buttons.
-If it's canceled, the modal closes.
-If the user proceeds with the verification, our backend will try to validate the TXT Record provided for the given domain and on a successful verification it'll be activated, otherwise it'll stay unverified.
-A green check will appear next to a verified domain:
+Now that the domain is created, it needs to be verified.
+Click the 'verify now' option.
+A pop up will open showing the same hash string that was provided when the domain was created, which is helpful in case the string is lost.
+There are two options shown: cancelling the verification request or proceed with verification.
+If it's canceled, the pop up closes.
+If the proceed with the verification option is selected, our backend will try to validate the TXT Record provided for the given domain and on a successful verification it'll be activated, otherwise it'll stay unverified.

-Disable a Domain
+Disabling a Domain

 Enabling a Single Sign-On Configuration